We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 Renewable energy uses the sun, wind, earth or water to generate energy, and does not require the burning of fossil fuels.
 At the County of Simcoe, a variety of renewable energy projects have allowed the County to generate clean electricity and heat independent from the power grid.

-The Centre's 24 kW solar photovoltaic (PV) system is made up of a rooftop array and two pole-mounted arrays in the parking lot.
+The Centre’s system is 24 kW solar photovoltaic (PV) made up of a rooftop array and two pole-mounted arrays in the parking lot.

 A 3 kW off-grid solar PV and battery system will power the FIC, providing emissions- free power to lights, receptacles and an automated door opener.